-Resilience as a new framework to promote healthy ageing: The existing body of knowledge concerning the process of biological aging is well-established[13], underscored by a growing acknowledgment that age-related ailments, multimorbidity, and frailty are the repercussions of inherent cellular and molecular alterations instigated by the aging course[14].
-Employing a resilience-focused perspective affords us a novel framework for comprehending the health dynamics during the aging trajectory.
-This framework accentuates the imperative to reinstate both static and dynamic resilience and ameliorate the erosion of homeostatic equilibrium to preclude frailty and age-associated multimorbidity.
-The pursuit of 'anti-aging' therapies has already attracted substantial multi-billion-dollar investments[15], as research teams worldwide focus on developing interventions to enhance health during the aging process.
-To expedite this scientific endeavor, there is a pressing need for the establishment of quantitative, predictive, and robust metrics that elucidate the maintenance mechanisms responsible for physiological steady-state maintenance mechanisms.
-Additionally, markers of dynamic resilience, particularly in response to stress-inducing events, are imperative.
-While frailty scores and indices offer reasonably accurate predictions regarding aggregate statistical outcomes following a stress event, such as recovery, debilitation, or mortality, their efficacy as predictive tools for individual outcomes are notably limited[16].
-Even highly precise techniques like methylation or immune-based aging clocks[17] primarily gauge an individual's physiological state at a specific moment in time, without assessing dynamic resilience—namely, the capacity to adapt to and recuperate from stressors.
+Resilience as a new framework to promote healthy aging: Knowledge concerning biological aging is well-established[13].
+The knowledge is underscored by growing acknowledgment that age-related ailments, multimorbidity, and frailty result from inherent cellular and molecular alterations instigated by aging[14].
+Focusing on a resilience perspective is a novel framework for comprehending health dynamics during aging.
+The framework reinstates static and dynamic resilience to ameliorate the erosion of homeostatic equilibrium, which precludes frailty and age-associated multimorbidity.
+Anti-aging therapies have attracted multi-billion-dollar investments[15] as researchers worldwide develop interventions to enhance health during aging.
+There is a pressing need to establish quantitative, predictive, and robust metrics to expedite this scientific endeavor to elucidate the mechanisms that maintain the physiological steady state.
+Markers of dynamic resilience are imperative, particularly in response to stress-inducing events.
+Frailty scores and indices offer reasonably accurate predictions regarding aggregate statistical outcomes of stress events, such as recovery, debilitation, or mortality.
+However, the efficacy of such tools to predict individual outcomes is limited[16].
+Even precise techniques like methylation or immune-based aging clocks[17] primarily gauge an individual's physiological state at a specific moment without assessing dynamic resilience, namely the capacity to adapt to and recuperate from stresses.

-The critical objective at present is the identification and quantification of the parameters governing resilience, in conjunction with the intricate biological processes and factors underpinning the preservation and restoration of homeostasis and overall health within complex biological systems.
-These factors may encompass enhancements in immune responses, improved energy regulation, or more robust stress coping mechanisms, as demonstrated among centenarians[18].
-These identified parameters and factors, together with rigorously validated models spanning various scales, ranging from molecular-level assessments to tissue-level examinations, and ultimately encompassing the entirety of the human body, can serve as instrumental tools for unraveling causal mechanisms.
-Moreover, these tools are poised to aid in the identification of individuals at risk of health deterioration resulting from stress-event-induced factors and, significantly, in expediting clinical investigations of interventions designed to sustain or reinstate resilience.
-The ability to accurately predict the individual dynamic resilience, and the capability of older adults to return to a state of homeostasis after disruption and health challenges and stress events is still scarce and insufficient.
-In the proposed study we aim to identify predictors and causal drivers of human resilience, utilizing a unique design integrating data from physiological and biological systems, physical performance measures, brain imaging and emotional markers that will help to investigate the human capability to ‘bounce back’ after a significant stress event, i.e. dynamic resilience.
+Our critical objective is to identify and quantify parameters governing resilience and overall health within complex biological systems.
+In conjunction, we seek to understand the intricate biological processes and factors underpinning the preservation and restoration of homeostasis.
+The parameters may encompass enhancements in immune responses, improved energy regulation, or robust stress-coping mechanisms, as demonstrated among centenarians[18].
+Rigorously validated models incorporating the identified parameters and spanning scales from molecular-level to tissue-level examinations, and ultimately the entire human body, can be instrumental tools for unraveling causal mechanisms.
+Moreover, these tools may aid in the identification of individuals at risk of health deterioration from stress-event-induced factors.
+Significantly, such models may expedite clinical investigations of interventions to sustain or reinstate resilience.
+Accurate prediction of individual dynamic resilience and the ability of older adults to return to homeostasis after disruption, health challenges, and stress events is scarce and insufficient.
+We propose to identify predictors and causes of human resilience by utilizing a unique design integrating data from physiological and biological systems, physical performance measures, brain imaging, and emotional markers to investigate dynamic resilience, which is the ability to "bounce back" after a significant stress event.